rappasoft/laravel-livewire-tables/docs/filters/available-methods.md

 ### storeFiltersInSessionEnabled

-Optional behaviour - stores filter values in session (specific to table)
+Optional behaviour - stores filter values in the session (specific to table - based on the table name)

+#### Exercise Caution
+If re-using the same Livewire Table Component multiple times in your site, with the same table name, this may cause clashes in filter values

 ```php
 public function configure(): void